- Been a consultant on worldwide comparisons of public schools for the UN Development Program.

 - Compared curricula in different countries for the US National Commission on Social Studies in Schools.

-- Published many articles on student achievement, community development, tourism, statistics, and websites on election security, climate, erosion, education and animal communication.
+- Published articles on student achievement, community development, tourism, statistics, and websites on election security, climate, erosion, education and animal communication.

 - Given seminars at the University of California-Berkeley, Columbia University, Fordham University, Venezuela's National Council on Human Resources, and the International Labor Statistics Center of the US Department of Labor.